yj7082126/musubi-tuner/docs/framepack.md

 The dataset must be an image dataset.
 If you use caption files, you need to specify `control_directory` and place the **starting images** in that directory.
 The `image_directory` should contain the images after the change.
 The filenames of both directories must match.
 Caption files should be placed in the `image_directory`.

 If you use JSONL files, specify them as `{"image_path": "/path/to/target_image1.jpg", "control_path": "/path/to/source_image1.jpg", "caption": "The object changes to red."}`.
 The `image_path` should point to the images after the change, and `control_path` should point to the starting images.

+For the dataset configuration, see [here](../dataset/dataset_config.md#sample-for-video-dataset-with-control-images) for more details.

 For single frame training, specify `--one_frame` in `fpack_cache_latents.py` to create the cache.
 The `--latent_window_size` is used as the timestamp of the frames to be trained (specifically, the RoPE value).
 It may be desirable to match the value used during inference.